Animated stretch preview.

 - Connects multiple joints into one efficient mobility reset.

-- Let hamstrings stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep hamstrings relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Rushing transitions and losing control of the setup.